The most celebrated red wines, white wines, sparkling wines, and sweet wines all come from France, who has led the world in winemaking for centuries.

 In order to develop a fundamental understanding of French wines, it’s important to become acquainted with the famous wine-growing regions in France.

-With the number of appellations in France too numerous to mention, we’ve highlighted 5 wine-growing regions and their descriptions, there are more grapes and regions in France but these will give you a start.
+With the number of appellations in France too numerous to mention, we’ve highlighted 5 wine-growing regions and their descriptions from an article by Stacey Gibson, an Advanced Sommelier.
+There are more grapes and regions in France but these will give you a start.

 Most wines from Burgundy are split into four major tiers of quality.
 Regional wines (which are just labeled, say, Bourgogne Rouge, Bourgogne Blanc, or Cremant de Bourgogne) are at the base, made from grapes sourced anywhere in Burgundy.